asqre/kuku-FM/README.md

 1. **Backend Deployment**:

    - Set up a MongoDB database (e.g., MongoDB Atlas)
-   - Deploy the Node.js application to a hosting service (e.g., Heroku, DigitalOcean)
+   - Deploy the Node.js application to a hosting service (e.g., Firebase, Heroku, DigitalOcean)
    - Set environment variables for database connection and other configurations

 2. **Frontend Deployment**:
-   - Build the React application: `npm run build`
+   - Build the React application: `yarn build`
-   - Deploy the built files to a static hosting service (e.g., Netlify, Vercel)
+   - Deploy the built files to a static hosting service (e.g., Firebase, Netlify, Vercel)
    - Configure the deployed frontend to use the backend API URL

 ## Getting Started